 People want more from technology than collaboration tools and instead want technology to support their mental health

-Employees worldwide are looking for their organizations to provide more mental health support and if this help is not provided, it will have profound impact on global productivity as well as the personal and professional lives of the global workforce.
+Employees worldwide are looking for their organizations to provide more mental health support and if this help is not provided, it will have profound impact on productivity as well as the personal and professional lives of the UAE workforce.

 “With new remote work expectations and blurred lines between personal and professional lives, the toll of COVID-19 on our mental health is significant – and it’s something that workers across every industry and country are dealing with,” said Dan Schawbel, managing partner, Workplace Intelligence.
 “The pandemic has put mental health front and center – it’s the biggest workforce issue of our time and will be for the next decade.
 The results of our study show just how widespread this issue has become, and why now is the time for organizations to start talking about it and exploring new solutions.”